kunalbhagawati/simple-onion-architecture/docs/vocabulary/abstaction.md

 ## Abstraction
-Throughout this whole journey, we don't use the word abstraction in the context the SOLID or some particular coding style.
+Throughout this whole journey, we don't use the word abstraction in the context the SOLID or some particular coding paradigm.

 No, here, an abstraction is basically the "level" **along with** "context" of what we are talking about.